 The keyboard offers a decent experience with minimal shallowness and flax, and the backlighting is of course great.
 So, you won’t have to worry about this area of its features as it’s ideal for writers.
 The touchpad also provides smooth and accurate navigation.

-It offers Core i5 power and a 256GB solid state drive, and all these features make it a more than adequate laptop for your daily writing needs.
+It offers an AMD quad-core R5-3500U CPU power and a 256 GB solid-state drive, and all these features make it a more than adequate laptop for your daily writing needs.

 While the Surface Pro is technically a tablet on its own, it will successfully transform into a full laptop with all its keyboard accessories.
 The cool cloth-like Alcantara keyboard feels improved from the last model of the Surface, and it offers enough depth to every key press.

-The Surface Pro packs in Intel’s 7th gen CPUs and this is faster than the last model, so you’ll have no problems with the device’s performance.
+The Surface Pro packs in Intel’s 10th gen CPUs and this is faster than the last model, so you’ll have no problems with the device’s performance.

 In case you need a laptop for writing, blogging, watching videos and surfing the net,m you’ll be glad about this one.
 It runs on the 6th gen Intel Core i5-6200U mobile processor, and it features 8GB of memory and 1TB of space, which is enough for a writer’s needs.

 The keys from its keyboard are sized generously, and there’s plenty of space between them, which means that you are not going to have troubles writing fast and accurate.

 It has a 13.3″ Full HD LED touch screen, 1920 x 1080 resolution and this 2-in-1 autorotate when you turn it to portrait mode, and this is something that not most standard devices will do.